sonnygeorge/semantic-steve/README.md

     pass

 def take_screenshot(of: Entity):
-    """Employing logic to make sure to ensure a clear, comprehensinve vantage point, takes a screenshot of the specified entity.
+    """Employing logic to make sure to ensure a clear, comprehensive vantage point, takes a screenshot of the specified entity.

     Note: